 The total MCAT score is a sum of the scores from the four sections, and ranges from 472 to 528 with a median MCAT score of 500.

-The exam is offered at least twenty-five times per year at certified Pearson VUE centers.
+The exam is offered at least 25 times per year at certified Pearson VUE centers.
 Find a designated testing center near you and register at AAMC.

 The MCAT may be taken three times per year, and up to seven times total.
 Test-takers may register for one test date at a time and wait two days after testing before re-registering.
 You have the option to void your score on the day of the exam, at any point during the exam, or during a five-minute window after the end of the exam.

-Like many standardized tests, students spend an average of twelve weeks preparing for the MCAT, usually studying twenty hours per week or more.
+Like many standardized tests, students spend an average of 12 weeks preparing for the MCAT, usually studying 20 hours per week or more.
 The AAMC sells official study materials including practice exams, which the majority of students use for test prep.
 Additionally, free online MCAT prep materials are available through Khan Academy.
 Commercial test prep alternatives include Kaplan and The Princeton Review.